All Episodes

 I'll be able to talk to my staff in New York, and it doesn't cost a penny.

-I mean, it's a real serious adult walkie-talkie, and you know, with all the ease and and connectivity and of technology today, it's amazing.
+And, you know, with all the ease and connectivity of technology today, it's amazing.

-Anyway, for a limited time, go to rapid radios.com.
+Anyway, for a limited time, go to rapidradios.com.

 You'll get up to 60% off.

-Free you a free UPS shipping from Michigan, you get a free protection bag.
+You get a free protection bag.

-Use the promo code radio, you'll get an extra 5% off.
+You'll get an extra 5% off.

-Just go to Rapid Radios.com today.
+Just go to rapidradios.com today.

-Um I still can't get over the environmental regulations that have prevented California.
+I still can't get over the environmental regulations that have prevented California.

-I talked to two friends of mine out there yesterday, and they both had to evacu evacuate their homes.
+I talked to two friends of mine out there yesterday, and they both had to evacuate their homes.

-Um they just wanted to get out with their life.
+They just wanted to get out with their life.

-Uh she happens to be in Ghana.
+She happens to be in Ghana.

-Why she's seventy, four hundred miles away, I don't know.
+Why she's 7,400 miles away, I don't know.

-Uh, but a lot of people in LA are furious.
+But a lot of people in LA are furious.

 That was only months before the city now is up in flames.